swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Nonescapable values and concurrency

-All of the requirements on use of nonescapable values as function arguments and return values also apply to async functions, including those invoked via `async let`.
+All of the requirements on use of nonescapable values as function parameters and return values also apply to async functions, including those invoked via `async let`.

 The closures used in `Task.init`, `Task.detached`, or `TaskGroup.addTask` are escaping closures and therefore cannot capture nonescapable values.